+With a few simple steps, you can get rid of rats outside the home.
 Rats do not prefer open areas and overgrown areas because they provide protection from predators and are an ideal place for rats to build their nests.
 To prevent rats from living in your garden, you can deny them access to shelters.
 Keep your garden trimmed and remove stacks of wood, brushes, debris, compost heaps, dense bushes and soil covered in ivy, as these can attract rats over time.
 Keep storage and shelter tight and repair sealed openings with durable materials such as concrete, metal, steel wool and heavy welding wire.

 Most rats need a constant source of water, and they tend to stay close to it.
 It may be necessary to remove, cover or repair springs that are a source of water for rodents.
 These include swimming pools, leaking taps, irrigation pipes, pets “water bowls and other sources of stagnant water.

+You can get rid of rats outside your house with a little bit of planning.
 There are different types of rat traps.
 Each type of trap uses a different method to catch rats and can be effective.
 With the right bait, location and setup, a conventional snap trap is the most common and effective method of trapping rats.
 Consider the advantages and disadvantages of each trap type to select the best trap for your situation.